-Deep beneath the ground right across the Northern Territory’s 1.35 million square kilometres are some of the world’s largest and richest mineral deposits.
+Deep beneath the ground right across the Northern Territory’s 1.35 million km2 are some of the world’s largest and richest mineral deposits.

 Uranium, zinc-lead, bauxite, gold, phosphate and manganese are all mined in the Territory, with a production value of more than $2 billion.

 Commodities such as copper, iron ore, rare earths, tungsten, mineral sands and potash are fast emerging.

 The Northern Territory is a world leader in manganese production, with Groote Eylandt’s world-class deposit in Arnhem Land the centre of manganese mining activity in Australia.